-

 6. Establish start-up team

-CO or RSC senior management shall put in place a dedicated team for the preparation of the grant- making and agreement signing process.
-The minimum capacities for the start-up team include programme management, procurement and supply management, monitoring and evaluation.
-The requirements for the start-up team do, however, vary based on country context and should be properly assessed by the CO in collaboration with the UNDP Global Fund/Health Implementation Support Team.
+CO senior management shall put in place a dedicated team for the preparation of the grant-making and agreement signing process.
+The minimum capacities for the start-up team include programme management, procurement and supply management, finance and monitoring and evaluation.
+The requirements for the start-up team do, however, vary based on country context and should be properly assessed by the CO in collaboration with the UNDP Global Fund Partnership and Health Systems Team (GFPHST).

-Roles and responsibilities of start-up team members should be clarified as soon as the PR role has been assigned to the CO or RSC.
+Roles and responsibilities of start-up team members should be clarified as soon as the PR role has been assigned to the CO.
 It is often necessary to utilize existing CO staff time and supervisor approval to allocate time to the start-up should be sought.
-COs often underestimate the time required to fulfill the requirements of the start-up process, so sufficient resources should be availed.
+Surge support can also be secured from other UNDP COs implementing Global Fund grants and the GPN Expert Rosters COs often underestimate the time required to fulfil the requirements of the start-up process, so sufficient resources should be availed.

 For further guidance on the establishment of the start-up team, please refer to the human resources section of the Manual.